scottjacksonx/Throttle/README.md

 By default, Throttle will throttle bandwidth on port 80, but which port gets throttled can be changed in the Preferences window.

-At this point, Throttle is fairly sparse -- there's no pretty icon yet, nor is there a lot of error checking.
-There are also a few easy ways to break it.

-The easiest way I can think of to break Throttle is to start throttling and then close the application before turning throttling off.

-**If that happens or anything else goes wrong:**

-Open Terminal.app and run `sudo ipfw delete 1`.
-That will stop any bandwidth-throttling caused by Throttle.

 ##How To Use Throttle

 If you want to be a nerd, download the project and compile it yourself from source.
-If you want to be a civilian, download the project and look in `build/Debug/` and you'll find a premade Throttle.app there.
+If you want to be a normal person, download the project and look in `build/Debug/` and you'll find a premade Throttle.app there.

+##TODO

+- Currently, Throttle gets your sudo privileges (you need to be root in order to throttle bandwidth) in a kinda hack-y way which means you have to enter your username+password way more often than you should.
+I'm working on that.
+- If you close the application by clicking on the red X button while throttling is turned on, throttling will stay on.
+If you accidentally do that, open up a terminal window and run `sudo ipfw delete 1`.
+That will get rid of any throttling caused by Throttle.